 The only shining light during this time was my brother Callam.
 He moved in with us for couple of months, and helped out with the build.
 His help was invaluable and we will be forever grateful for his time in helping us out.
 Even with his help, this period of work resulted in some major sacrifices….

-We had friends from overseas and interstate or family member in town and we basically couldn’t catch up with them.
+We had friends from overseas and interstate, or family member in town, and we basically couldn’t catch up with them.
 The bus build timeframe was so tight that every hour was essential and could not be spared.
 It’s at these times that things can get really hard.
 A half-finished project.
 Letting people down.
 It can all really weigh on your soul.
 As hard as it is, reassurance that it’s not forever is what got us through.
-Giving up on recreation – surfing, diving and bush walking were all put on hold.
-Even walking the dog became a challenge and Boris had to make sacrifices withthe rest of us.

-Surfing, diving and bush walking were all put on hold.
-Even walking the dog became a challenge and Boris had to make sacrifices withthe rest of us.
+Surfing, diving, exercising and bush walking were all put on hold.
+Even walking the dog became a challenge and Boris had to make sacrifices with the rest of us.

 You see, building the bus is what has allowed both of us to work 100% online.
 Because our expenses are so much lower now that our income can be lower.
-If you think about it, the cost of renting a house is generally about $450 per week.
+If you think about it, the cost of renting a house is generally about $450 per week (that’s what we were paying anyway).
 Over the course of a year that equates to a savings of $23,400 right back in our pockets.
 Best pay rise ever!
 But we had to work bloody hard to get that pay rise.

 We saw it all as an investment into a future holiday from our old lifestyles.
 A permanent holiday that was more aligned with what we valued in life.

-Because at the heart of making change and the difficulty of making sacrifices is the habits that we hold onto.
+Because at the heart of making change and the difficulty of making sacrifices are the habits that we hold onto.

 Change management is a whole career path in the business world, entire books are devoted to this subject, because we as humans really don’t like it.
 We like routine and certainty.
 Think about a full-time permanent job.
 What everyone aspires to.
 You work 40 hrs a week, usually with unpaid overtime.
 Then get 4 weeks leave a year, half of which is usually forced at Christmas time wether you like it or not.